 Our LCT growth projection was based on the low DECC forecast for HV and EHV, and the medium DECC forecast for LV.
-In Yorkshire and the Northeast, the actuals are well below forecast in terms of volumes, however the input electrical capacity actuals for 2019/20 marginally exceeded the forecast in Yorkshire and reached 74% of the North East forecast (mostly due to non-G98 installations), i.e. reached 90% of the forecast volumes for capacity connected in 2019/20.
+In Yorkshire and the Northeast, the actuals are well below forecast both in terms of volumes and capacity.